eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 includes all memory chunks used for the data transmission which may still be hold by the application.

-We now briefly define the main entities of an iceoryx system before showing how they are created and used by the iceoryx API.
+We now briefly define the main entities of an iceoryx system which were already used in the example above.

 ## RouDi